 Nearly all areas in the region are classified as attainment areas.
 There are minimal local data and the regional air quality research is focused on St. George and the surrounding area.
 A recent concern in St. George is particulate matter, specifically $PM{2.5}$, as levels have increased.
 Monitoring of $PM{2.5}$ has been performed in the St. George area; however, no violations of the 24-hour or annual standard have occurred.
-UDAQ continues to monitor the air quality in St. George and the area is currently described as "unclassifiable" (UDAQ 2007).
+UDAQ continues to monitor the air quality in St. George and the area is currently described as "unclassifiable" (UDEQ 2007).

 Data for the region are detailed in Table 3-1.
-The Utah Division of Air Quality provided background concentrations of air contaminants by county.
-These data represent maximum background levels for the calculations and modeling because they are likely the highest levels in the region.
+These data represent maximum background levels for the calculations and modeling because these are likely the highest levels in the region.